kelscahill/cahillscreative/wp-content/themes/cahillscreative/README.md

   * `devUrl` should reflect your local development hostname
   * `publicPath` should reflect your WordPress folder structure (`/wp-content/themes/sage-timber`)
 * Run `yarn dev` from the theme directory to install development dependencies
+* Run `composer install --ignore-platform-reqs` if you get errors on install

 ### Build commands